MdRapu/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 # Task #1 Title: Develop Lesson Plan for Basic Keyboard Shortcuts

+## User Story:
-**User Story**: As a curriculum developer, I want to create a lesson plan for teaching basic keyboard shortcuts so that children can learn and apply the shortcuts to various computer programs.
+As a curriculum developer, I want to create a lesson plan for teaching basic keyboard shortcuts so that children can learn and apply the shortcuts to various computer programs.

+### Description:
-**Description**: The curriculum developer will create a lesson plan for teaching basic keyboard shortcuts that includes the following components:
+The curriculum developer will create a lesson plan for teaching basic keyboard shortcuts that includes the following components:

 * An introduction to the importance of keyboard shortcuts and how they can improve efficiency and productivity.
 * A list of the most commonly used basic keyboard shortcuts.